matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_access.md

 There are three sections in the permissions file:

-- `whitelisted_wallets`: Wallets that are allowed to access the network.
+- `whitelisted_wallets`: Wallet addresses that are allowed to access the network.
 - `groups`: Logical collections of users or addresses sharing the same permissions.
 - `contracts`: Specific contracts or methods that a group is allowed to access.

+### Wallets Access

+The `whitelisted_wallets` section defines wallet addresses that are allowed to access the network.
+To allow any wallet access, you can use the string `all`.
+Otherwise, you must define a list of allowed addresses.

 ### Groups Access